Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Extended Data

 From the fitted landscape, the equilibrium magnetization $m^\star$ is obtained by the stationary condition $F'_{\mathrm{poly}}(m^\star)=0$.
 The susceptibility is then estimated from the inverse curvature at the equilibrium magnetization,

 This curvature-based definition is consistent with the mean-field linear-response relation $\chi=\partial \langle m\rangle/\partial h$, and provides a robust, quantitative measure of collective sensitivity from a finite ensemble.
-Supplementary Fig.~\ref{sup_fig:volatile_numerical_investigation} shows the estimated equilibrium order parameter $m^\star$ and susceptibility $\chi$ for three representative values of $\sigma$.
+Supplementary Fig.~\ref{sup_fig:13} shows the estimated equilibrium order parameter $m^\star$ and susceptibility $\chi$ for three representative values of $\sigma$.

-\suppmethod{Simulation framework for regional-scale structural responses} For a region consisting of $n$ structures, consider a \textit{safety margin} (or \textit{safety factor}) vector $\bm{X} \in \mathbb{R}^n$, where each element $X_i$ denotes the safety margin of structure $i$.
-The damage state of each structure is determined based on its safety margin.
+\suppmethod{Simulation framework for regional-scale structural responses} For a region consisting of $n$ structures, consider a safety factor vector $\vect{X} \in \mathbb{R}^n$, where each element $X_i$ denotes the safety factor of structure $i$.
+The damage state of each structure is determined based on its safety factor.
 For instance, if a binary damage state is of interest, the damage state $\mathrm{DS}_i$ of structure $i$ is defined as

 where $\mathrm{DS}_i$ indicates whether structure $i$ has damaged ($\mathrm{DS}_i = 1$) or not ($\mathrm{DS}_i = 0$).
-To capture the uncertainties inherent in hazard events and structural responses, each safety margin $X_i$ is modeled as a random variable.
+To capture the uncertainties inherent in hazard events and structural responses, each safety factor $X_i$ is modeled as a random variable.
 The failure probability of structure $i$, denoted by $P_{f_i}$, is then given by

 which depends on the probability distribution of $X_i$.
-Since our interest lies in the collective behavior of multiple structures, the \textit{joint} probability distribution of the vector $\bm{X}$ becomes central.
-In other words, regional-scale risk analyses and simulations focus on characterizing the joint distribution of $\bm{X}$, including its mean vector, covariance matrix, and distribution type.
+Since our interest lies in the collective behavior of multiple structures, the \textit{joint} probability distribution of the vector $\vect{X}$ becomes central.
+In other words, regional-scale risk analyses and simulations focus on characterizing the joint distribution of $\vect{X}$, including its mean vector, covariance matrix, and distribution type.
 This perspective encompasses both stochastic and physics-based approaches, where the resulting distribution may not belong to any standard family of probability distributions.
 In such cases, the distribution can be developed through repeated simulations under varying sources of uncertainty.